bobdavies2000/OpenCVB/README.md

 -   Windows 10

--   Visual Studio 2019 Community Edition (include Python support)
+-   Visual Studio 2019 Community Edition (be sure to include Python support)

 -   Any of the following RGBZ cameras: